yoy123/movie-recommender-app/README.md

 ## Features

 - 🎬 **Genre Selection**: Choose from various movie genres
-- ❤️ **Dee's Favorites**: Custom collection for saving any movies across all genres
+- ❤️ **Custom Favorites**: Custom collection for saving any movies across all genres
 - 🔍 **Movie Search**: Search for movies within your selected genre (or any genre in Favorites)
 - ✅ **Movie Selection**: Select exactly 5 movies you've watched
 - 🤖 **AI-Powered Recommendations**: Uses OpenAI's GPT-4o-mini to analyze your taste and suggest movies